Nightmare on Spey Road

 What followed was a lot more traumatising than the Caravaggio masterpiece.

-This is my summary of the anguish that followed, so for any of you that forget the actual storyline of this gruesome fairy-tale, here it is, in all its macabre glory….
+This is my summary of the anguish that followed, so for any of you that forget the actual storyline of this gruesome fairytale, here it is, in all its macabre glory….

 It all started off well enough with a fanfare and a handsome Prince on a horse.

-The Princess wasn’t for sweeping though, and it turned out she was a bit of a brat, cascading the pearls he had gifted her to the floor she demanded a grand gesture not expensive trinkets – “The Singing Ringing Tree – Bring it to me!”
+Throwing the pearls he had gifted her to the floor she demanded a grand gesture not expensive trinkets – “The Singing Ringing Tree – Bring it to me!”

 The Kings court thought this was hilarious, she was sending the poor guy on a wild goose chase, but undeterred and in true fairy-tale fashion the Prince was determined to win her hand and off he went to fairyland to find the novelty tree.

-Now you have to remember, any experiences of small people in my young life up till now have been pretty positive, the fun-filled dwarves in Snow White, the playful munchkins in The Wizard of Oz, the vertically challenged Tom Thumb and all the little people at the annual pantomime.
+Now you have to remember, all experiences of small people in my young life have been pretty positive, the fun-filled dwarves in Snow White, the playful munchkins in The Wizard of Oz, the vertically challenged Tom Thumb and all the little people at the annual pantomime, not to mention of course my favourite little fella – Jimmy Clitheroe, a 4ft 2in comic genius.

 Charming little guys, the lot of them – so nothing to be scared of here.

-The Prince, still smitten, makes a deal with the dwarf – if the dwarf gives him the tree he will ensure the Princess falls in love with him by sunset, enabling the tree to truly sing and ring.
+Undeterred, the Prince, still smitten, makes a deal with the dwarf – if the dwarf gives him this singing-ringing tree he will ensure the Princess falls in love by sunset, enabling the tree to truly sing and ring and if he can’t achieve this, he will gladly let the dwarf turn him into a bear, yes you read it correctly – A Bear!

 Not the brightest Prince – too much in-breeding obviously…

-Off the Prince trots, back to the castle, tree in hand to present it to his betrothed, only she’s not very impressed, with either the tree (it’s not very special for a magic tree to be fair) or the fact that it’s not singing or ringing.
+So, off the Prince trots, back to the castle, tree in hand to present it to his betrothed, only she’s not very impressed, with either the tree (it’s not very special for a magic tree to be fair) or the fact that it’s not singing or ringing.

-Being a fickle sort however she decides a few hours later she does actually want the tree after all and manipulates her father the King to go in search of it. (daughters twisting Dad’s round their little fingers – who’d have thought!)
+Being a fickle sort however, she decides a few hours later she does actually want the tree after all and manipulates her father the King to go in search of it. (daughters twisting Dad’s round their little fingers – who’d have thought!)

-By this point the handsome Prince has lost the forfeit and been turned into Yogi Bear by the dwarf who is now openly trolling the Prince, suggesting he should try courting the Princess as a bear.
+By this point the handsome Prince has lost the forfeit and has been turned into Yogi Bear by the dwarf who is now openly trolling the Prince, suggesting he should try courting the Princess as a bear.

 The King can take the tree back to the castle as long as the bear takes ownership of the first person the King meets when he gets there (oh I wonder who that will be???).

-Then for no reason other than to demonstrate Eastern Bloc special effects circa 1957, a giant goldfish appears in a lake and the Princess true to form acts all diva-like, enabling the dwarf to change her appearance to match her distasteful personality.
+Then for no reason other than to demonstrate Eastern Bloc special effects circa 1957, a giant goldfish appears in a lake and the Princess true to form acts all diva-like, causing the dwarf to change her appearance to match her distasteful personality.

 Bizarrely he gives her green hair, and she now looks like Billie Eilish.